"Few have approached the place of honor this one holds." Jim Trelease, The Read-Aloud Handbook

 Doris Buchanan Smith (June 1, 1934 - August 8, 2002)

-My mother was an award-winning author, who's most recognized book, A TASTE OF BLACKBERRIES (HarperCollins 1973), earned critical acclaim and comparisons with CHARLOTTE’S WEB (HarperCollins 1952).
-In the early 1970s, along with such authors as Katherine Paterson and Judy Blume, my mother established “a solid reputation for accessible fiction with serious themes.”
+My mother was the award-winning author of A TASTE OF BLACKBERRIES (HarperCollins 1973), which earned critical acclaim and comparisons with CHARLOTTE’S WEB (HarperCollins 1952).
+In the early 1970s mother established “a solid reputation for accessible fiction with serious themes.”

 “A Taste of Blackberries deals honestly and emphatically with the range of emotions,” wrote Cynthia Westway in The Atlanta Journal, 1973, “... the story is not, however an elegy; but a celebration of the continuity of the life-death cycle.”